dankelley/sextant/README.md

 scale.
 This is the angle along the sighting line, with respect to the horizontal plane.

-## Example 1: height of an object on a flat plain
+## Example 1: height of an object on a level plain

 ![Figure 1.
-Diagram for measuring the height of a flagpole (or tree, or building, etc) on a flat plane. *L* is a distance paced off on the ground, *θ* is the angle found by sighting to the top of the object, and *H* = *L*tan *θ* is the inferred height.](fig1.png)
+Diagram for measuring the height of a flagpole (or tree, or building, etc) on a flat plane. *L* is a distance along the ground, *θ* is the angle found by sighting to the top of the object, and *H* = *L*tan *θ* is the inferred height.](fig1.png)

 As illustrated above, you can find the height *H* of a flagpole, tree, building, etc., on flat ground, by pacing off a horizontal distance *L* from it’s base, and then finding the angle *θ* to the top.
-The object height is then given by
+(You may determine *L* by counting how many paces it takes you to cover 10 sidewalk blocks, and then using a ruler to measure one block to get a conversion factor.)
+With *L* and *θ* now known, you may calculate the object height with

 *H* = *H*<sub>*e*</sub> + *L*tan *θ*